That Music Next Door

-He opened the door and went out into the corridor.
+He opened the door and went out into the hallway.
 He looked around.
 He did not want any witnesses to his insanity.
-He tiptoed to the next door where the sounds of music were escaping as an aroma escapes a pot with some delicious food, and put his hand on the doorknob.
+He tiptoed to the next door where the sounds of music were escaping, as an aroma escapes a pot with some delicious food, and placed his hand on the doorknob.

 A sigh of relief escaped his lungs.